JIANXI/Philip-Repository/README.md

 Philip-Repository
 =================

-GoDutch is a accounting app and my first android app.
+GoDutch is an accounting app and my first android app.

 ![image](https://raw.githubusercontent.com/YangPhilip/Philip-Repository/master/raw/master/images-folder/GoDutchDashboard.jpg)

-CustomerArcProgress is a simple customer progress whit two strokes.
-One shows progress and one is the backgroud.
-If use a Timer, the animation effects is pretty good.You can see in my example.
+CustomerArcProgress is a simple customer progressbar with two strokes.
+One shows the progress and one is the backgroud.
+If use a Timer, the animation effects can be pretty good.You can see it in my example.

 ![image](https://raw.githubusercontent.com/YangPhilip/Philip-Repository/master/raw/master/images-folder/PhilipArcProgressExample.jpg)